Cannabis Trichomes – The Crystal Engine of Flower

 Where Are Trichomes Found?

 You’ll find fewer trichomes on fan leaves and stems, and almost none on the roots.
-The plant puts its resin production where it matters most: around the reproductive parts of the flower.
+The plant puts its resin production around the reproductive parts of the flower, resulting in more trichomes where it matters most!

 What Do Trichomes Look Like?